Parents: Check Toys for Lead

 the store where they came from.
 In some cases, you can get a refund even without a

-Watch for secondhand toys
+Watch out for secondhand toys

 Recalled toys seldom make it back to the stores.
-Instead, they show up at yard sales
+Instead they show up at yard sales

 or secondhand stores.
 Some are even reclaimed from the trash after well-meaning parents